IBM/swift-cloud-object-storage-example/README.md

 ## 5. Run in Xcode

 In Xcode, click **Product** > **Run** to start the iOS application.
 Choose which download type to use for downloading the images from the Picker View.
-The results of the download history is listed in the `History` tab.
+The download history results are logged in the `History` tab.

 # License